Fast dynamical similarity analysis: Main

-Unlike traditional methods \citep{schrimpf2018brain, kriegeskorte2008representational, raghu2017svcca, williams2021generalized,duong2022representational}, DSA targets the similarity of dynamical systems by estimating their topological conjugacy.
+In this study, we introduce \emph{\fastDsaTermFull} (\fastDsaTermAbbriv) that has the advantages of both worlds: accuracy and mathematical properties of methods based on dynamic similarity analysis and the computational efficiency of geometrical methods. \fastDsaTermAbbrivCap\ uses the principles of Koopman theory to capture the most essential aspects of nonlinear dynamical systems \citep[similar to, ][]{eisen2024propofol, ostrow2024delay, guilhot2024dynamical, codol2024brain, huang2024measuring, kujur2025transient, xu2025nn, huang2025inputdsa} and targets the similarity of dynamical systems by estimating their topological conjugacy.
 It does so by embedding nonlinear dynamics into a globally linear space using Koopman theory \cite{snyder2021koopman}.
-It then directly compares flow fields, which represent the evolution of the system's dynamics over time by aligning them under optimal orthogonal transformations to assess their similarity.
-This novel approach allows DSA to differentiate between systems with (possibly) similar geometries but fundamentally different dynamics.
-It also identifies dynamical similarities between systems with distinct spatial configurations and/or architectures.
+To make this comparison practical at scale, \fastDsaTermAbbriv\ introduces automated model-order (rank) selection for Hankel--Koopman embeddings and efficient optimization schemes for near-orthogonal alignment, substantially reducing the computational bottlenecks of operator-alignment dynamical similarity.
+As a result, it can distinguish systems with similar state-space geometry but different dynamics, and it can identify dynamical similarity across systems with distinct spatial configurations and/or architectures.